nbw/battlesnake-elixir/README.md

 9. Commit all your changes in git, and push to heroku: `git push heroku master`

 ## Warnings about Heroku
 Since you're using a free hobby app, your app will fall asleep when inactive.
 Make sure it's awake by hitting its URL before you play a game.
+This will normally happen in a game when you receive a `/start` request.
+After that you should be fine.